Rhodnius nasutus: Human Intervention

-Chemical Controls
+Chemical controls

 In efforts to inhibit human contraction of diseases harbored by R. nasutus, preventative measures such as chemical controls (insecticides) are distributed to high density Triatomine areas, including human dwellings.
 Although, the continuous re-infestation of homes that had been treated with insecticides presents the need for further research in controlling populations.

-History of Chemical Control
+History of chemical control

 The first insecticide used in Brazil to reduce infestations was a synthetic DDT formulation which was later found to have negative impacts on the environment.
 In 1970, a lindane and dieldrin compound insecticide was used until a safer organophosphorus and carbamate insecticide was formulated in the 1980's.
 This insecticide however, emitted a strong odor and stained walls of houses undergoing extermination.
 The favored and most recent insecticide used on R. nasutus is a pyrethroid formula, although the evolution of insecticide resistance has been documented in some Triatomine species.

-Biological Controls
+Biological controls

 Biological controls such as the "Mark-Release-Recapture" (MRR) method, involving the placement and evaluation of trace elements in R. nasutus, allows for long-lasting molecular marking under natural conditions.
 This method aims to identify host-seeking behaviors of the insect by tracking migration and population dispersion.
 Understanding the movement of these insect vectors provides important information regarding medical insights and preventative measures towards the transmission of Chagas disease.
 Other biological controls such as dusting and physically marking the insect are not as effective as growing nymphs will eventually shed the marked cuticle.

 Diet and feeding

 Diet

-R. nasutus is a hematophagous insect and will feed on bloodmeal through all life stages.
+R. nasutus is a hematophagous insect and will feed on blood through all life stages.
 Their main hosts are birds and mammals, however there is evidence that these insects will find invertebrates hosts and feed on hemolymph.

-Feeding Behaviour
+Feeding behaviour

 Compared to other Rhondius species, R. nasutus displays a slower feeding time around 15-20 minutes before full engorgement.
 They are solenophagous insects so in order to feed they must find a suitable blood vessel in their host.
 During the probing period, the maxillae that is pierced into the hosts skin contract in rapid whip-like movements until a blood vessel is detected from which they can feed on.
 During feeding the cibarial pump, which is connected to strong muscles in the head, regulate the suction and volume intake of bloodmeal through the proboscis.
 Saliva plays an important role in the probing period to find blood, as well as the feeding period to regulate the flow of blood via the proboscis.
 R. nasutus has adapted highly efficient salivary glands which reduces the time is takes for them to find blood vessels.